Abbey

 See more about this pub on WhatPub, CAMRA's national pub guide.

 According to the book "Victorian Shrewsbury", this pub was built about 1860 as Ashley House and has unusually long narrow upper windows.
 And it has a beer connection in that it was once owned by one of the Southam brothers, of the former Southam Brewery in the town.
 The stables and other outbuildings still survive.
-It's a large place inside but a comprehensive refurbishment in December 2014, has led to a comfortable and calm ambience.
-Although open plan in theory, the design is such that there are eight (at least!) different areas where one can linger.
-While there's plenty of dining space, drinkers need not feel left out and they can indulge themselves comfortably here.
-The landlord is an ale enthusiast so various promotions are organized, such as Meet the Brewer events Mondays are currently advertised as Cask Ale Club days, meaning all cask ales are £2.75/pint (Feb 2022).
-Choice is aplenty too, with a fine array of 10 handpumps, offering up to 6 guest ales.
+The pub has a comfortable and calm ambience.
+Although open plan in theory, the design is such that there are eight different areas.
+The rear of the pub tends to be for dining with drinkers using the two rooms at the front of the pub.
+The beer garden is a particular feature with covered and heated areas.
+There are multitudinous TV screens, both inside and in booths in the garden.
+The CAMRA discount does not apply on Mondays when all cask beers are sold at a redueced price.
+There are ten handpumps, but they may not all be in use at any one time.